 There are lots to choose from!
 Australia is one of my favourite places and you have no shortage of things to do and enjoy when you’re in the country.

 When I’m asked, ‘why visit Australia?’, one of the reasons I give is the scenery and wildlife.
 Australia is a beautiful country and no matter where you go, you’re going to come across something magical.
 Seeing kangaroos and koalas is another big motivating factor to visit!

-From Melbourne to Uluru, there are many reasons to visit Australia, and these are a few of the amazing places to see.
+The best things about Australia are its climate, scenery, wildlife and cities.
+Not forgetting the beautiful beaches, food and the wide range of sports.
+From Melbourne to Uluru, there are many reasons to go to Australia, and these are a few of the amazing places to see in this gigantic country.

-But, there are also a number of hidden gems that you should definitely shouldn’t miss out on when travelling Australia!
+But, there are also several hidden gems that you definitely shouldn’t miss out on when you visit Australia!

 Coming from England, this was high on the list of factors that influenced my decision to travel to Australia!
 There is no getting away from it, the weather in Australia is fantastic!

 Finding the best time to visit Australia is useful.
 It can get ridiculously hot, and yes the wet season is poo, and yes, Melbourne’s weather does defy logic!

 However, it’s better than being at home right?

 The beaches in Australia are fantastic!
 Golden sand and clear blue ocean, what’s not to love!
 They are one of the best answers to the question, ‘why to go to Australia?’